 All phases of AXMIN's operations are subject to environmental regulation in the various jurisdictions in which it operates.
 These regulations mandate, among other things, the maintenance of air and water quality standards and land reclamation.
 They also set forth limitations on the generation, transportation, storage and disposal of solid and hazardous waste.
-Environmental legislation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for noncompliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
+Environmental legislation is evolving in a manner which will require stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect AXMIN's operations.
 Environmental hazards may exist on the properties on which AXMIN holds interests which are unknown to AXMIN at present and which have been caused by previous or existing owners or operators of the properties.
-Reclamation costs are uncertain and planned expenditures may differ from the actual expenditures required.